Industry News

 Construction timeline

-According to Kenrick Miako, a director of Mikooh Exquisite Ltd., which has used EPS panels to build flats in Rongai, EPS building technology has helped the company to cut its costs by 25% while lowering construction timeline by half.
+According to Kenrick Miako, a director of Mikooh Exquisite Ltd., which has used EPS panels to build flats in Rongai, EPS building technology has helped the company to cut its costs by 25% while lowering the construction timeline by half.

 “This technology cuts labour costs and construction time.
 The building requires less reinforcement due to its lightweight.
 You get further savings on the foundation as well,” Mr Miako said in a past interview.